maiamcc/ghsite_source/source/_posts/2021-06-21-job-hunting.markdown

     * [Leetcode](https://leetcode.com/)
     * [Hackerrank](https://www.hackerrank.com/dashboard)
     * Any ["Advent of Code"](https://adventofcode.com/) problems
 * **Behavioral Questions (aka "Soft Skills")** --- don't neglect this prep!
 Take the time to outline answers to the common behavioral questions ("tell me about a conflict you had with a coworker" etc.) and practice talking through them, so you have examples at your fingertips.
+(If your current company has certain behavioral questions they like to ask in interviews, make sure you can answer all of those.)
 In particular, it's useful to workshop these answers with a friend/collegue/mentor so that you can cast difficult situations in the best light, make sure you're being honest without being overly critical, etc.

 #### Practice Interviews!
 Above are some resources that you can use for self-study, but IMHO, by far the best way to prep for interviews is to do practice interviews!
 Reach out to your tech communities, old coworkers, friends in the industry, etc.---more than likely, there will be people willing to give you mock interviews in any of the above.
 In general, everyone in tech has had someone help them out in this capacity, so most of us are paying it forward and happy to help others!

 ### Company Funnel and Scheduling Interviews
 It might go without saying, but: there's a lot of information to keep track of here, so decide how you're going to organize yourself.
 I kept a big spreadsheet with information about all the companies I was applying to (size, stack, location, etc.), and another spreadsheet listing my in-progress applications by stage, with next steps.
-A friend of mine keeps a Kanban board of their interviews, so they can tell at a glance what stage they're at with a given company.
+A friend of mine keeps a kanban board of their interviews, so they can tell at a glance what stage they're at with a given company.

 Now that you have a way to track the interview process, you need to figure out where you're applying.
 If you need ideas, start by looking at places your friends are happy, products that you use and are excited about, or teams with missions that fire you up.
 Check reviews on Glassdoor.
 Don't be afraid to hit up friends and LinkedIn connections for backchannel about a company.
 Get as much information as you can in the preliminary fact-finding stage so that you have an idea of whether the company will be a good fit.